Charles-Brammer-Williams/academic-website/content/_index.md

       icon: r-project
       icon_pack: fab
       name: R
-    - description: As a social scientist I of course have lots of experience working with SPSS and IBM's internal language "Syntax" Specifically I have used its AMOS software to perform Structural Eqaution Modeling
+    - description: As a Clinical Psych research assistant I gained lots of experience working with SPSS and IBM's internal language "Syntax" while working on lab projects.I have also used AMOS and Process to perform Structural Equation Modeling and Mediation.
       icon: SPSS
       icon_pack: custom
       name: SPSS
-    - description: It wasn't until I took experimental psychology in my sophomore year that I became obsessed with statistical methods.
+    - description: It wasn't until I took experimental psychology in my sophomore year that I decided to start taking statistics seriously.
+Since then I have completed my statistics minor and have taken several graduate level statistics courses.
       icon: chart-line
       icon_pack: fas
       name: Statistics
-    - description: I was first introduced to LaTeX by the math department here at Mississippi State but I have been using it for all my academic writing since.
+    - description: I was first introduced to LaTeX by the math department at Mississippi State and I have been using it for all my academic writing since.
       icon: "overleaf"
       icon_pack: ai
       name: Overleaf
-    - description: I am the vice president of MSU's chess club.
+    - description: I am the current president of MSU's chess club and was vp for 2 years before that.
 I've been in charge of promoting the club, securing funding, and organizing events.
-Since starting, we've managed to increase attendance from ~8 per meeting to over 30.
+Since starting, we've increase attendance from ~8 per meeting to over 40 with are largest event hosting over 300.
       icon: chess
       icon_pack: custom
       name: Chess